32 Best and Worst Frozen Breakfast Foods

 210 calories, 10 g fat, 6 g saturated fat, 530 mg sodium, 14 g carbs, 2 g fiber, 5 g sugar, 16 g protein

 It’s hard to go wrong with a bowl filled with egg whites, whole milk, sweet potatoes, spinach, cheddar cheese, and salsa.
 The only thing this top-notch meal is lacking is fiber.
-That’s why we suggest pairing this breakfast bowl with a cup of berries, an apple, or any of these 20 Most Filling Fruits and Veggies.
+That’s why we suggest pairing this breakfast bowl with a cup of berries, an apple, or any filling fruits and veggies.

 Amy’s Black Beans & Tomatoes Breakfast Burrito